weichen2046/IntellijPluginDevDemo/README.md

 > Note:
 >
-> no need `source env/bin/activate` if you already activate the virtual environment.
+> - no need `source env/bin/activate` if you already activate the virtual environment.
+> - you can navigate to `http://127.0.0.1:8000` after start the test server.

 ### Add custom repository